malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 The study of Semiotics has a long history, but it's modern structure is most commonly traced to the works of Ferdinand de Saussure and Charles Sanders Peirce.
 Peirce was the first to introduce it via its triadic formulation.
 It is informative to note that in Peirce's earlier works he was focused on semiotics as the process underlying cognition (Peirce, 1982, vol 2, pg 56, 213).
 To that end, Peirce supported an idea of _infinite-semiosis_ within the mind: representations being interpreted, producing new representations that need to be further interpreted, and so forth.
 This is convenient, as it is an idea to which we shall now turn.

-References:
-* Borţun, D., & Purcarea, V. L. (2013).
-Marketing and semiotic approach on communication.
-Consequences on knowledge of target-audiences.
-Journal of medicine and life, 6(1), 103–108.
-* Burnum J. F. (1993).
-Medical diagnosis through semiotics.
-Giving meaning to the sign.
-Annals of internal medicine, 119(9), 939–943. https://doi.org/10.7326/0003-4819-119-9-199311010-00012
-* Nessa J. (1996).
-About signs and symptoms: can semiotics expand the view of clinical medicine?.
-Theoretical medicine, 17(4), 363–377. https://doi.org/10.1007/BF00489681
-* Peirce (1982-).
-The Writings of Charles S. Peirce: A Chronological Edition.
-Volumes 1–6.
-And 8.
-Eds.
-Peirce Edition Project.
-Bloomington I.N: Indiana University Press.

 ## Infinite semiosis
-The examples mentioned above describe single iterations of a semiotic process: an object exists in some way, a representation of the object is presented, an interpreter constructs an interpretation based on the representation, which may or may not bear a strong relation to the original object.
+The examples mentioned above describe single iterations of a semiotic process: an object exists in some way, a representation of the object is presented, an interpreter constructs an interpretation based on the representation.

 Infinite-semiosis is the continued execution of the semiotic process, with the interpretation itself becoming an object that must be represented and further interpreted.
 Infinite-semiosis is not necessarily infinite in an absolute sense, and in practice never can be, but that the process is in principle capable of continuing "for a long time" before it breaks down in some way.